mstanton6/307_SBA/README.md

 # My Application Name
 -This web site is a admin application for an ecomerce company.
 It shows company revenue and allows you to sign up.
 You can also submit emails and select a reason for your email.
+Use the blue buttons to access the functionality.

 # Technologies Used: